TikoMyster/Book-Search-Engine/README.md

 ## Description
 View the deployed application: https://book-search-engine-tikomyster.herokuapp.com/

-This project is a Google Books search engine built with GraphQL API using [Apollo Server 4](https://www.apollographql.com/docs/apollo-server/migration/).
+This project is a Google Books search engine built with GraphQL API.
 The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.

 ## Usage